Clinical Pipeline

 DA-1726

 Obesity is a complex disease in which excessive body fat increases due to nutrient imbalance.
-Obesity is a medical problem requiring interventional treatment to manage and minimize the risk of other health problems, such as diabetes, high blood pressure, and heart disease, etc. Up to now, most weight loss drugs solely restrict nutrient intake.
+Obesity is a medical problem requiring interventional treatment to manage and minimize the risk of other health problems, such as diabetes, high blood pressure, and heart disease, etc.

 posters